Marijuana in Pets

 - Universal vet “rule” – we don’t care where they got it, or who’s it is.
 We have no interest in reporting you or getting anyone in trouble – we just want to treat your pet appropriately so they get better.

 So let’s flesh some of these comments out a little.

-THC toxicity is not a joke – in dogs and cats we can see multiple neurologic symptoms including mental dullness, wobbliness, hypersensitive response to stimulation, incontinence, heart arrhythmias and seizures or if the concentration is too high, even death (as seen most commonly with the butter products).
-If noted, please bring your pet in for an oral treatment of to decrease absorption if early or IV fluids or intralipid therapy to clear their system safely.
+THC toxicity is not a joke – in dogs and cats, we can see multiple neurologic symptoms including mental dullness, wobbliness, hypersensitive response to stimulation, incontinence, heart arrhythmias, and seizures or if the concentration is too high, even death (as seen most commonly with the butter products).
+If noted, please bring your pet in for an oral treatment to decrease absorption if early or IV fluids or intralipid therapy to clear their system safely.
 THC is very lipophilic (attracted to fat!), so the intralipid therapy removes the THC more effectively than traditional supportive care, although every little bit helps.

 If caught early enough (less than 30 minutes), you can induce vomiting at home to remove as much as possible before it absorbs, but once symptoms have started, the anti-nausea properties of marijuana kick in and this becomes difficult.
 If you did manage to get your pet to vomit and the pet is sedated, then you risk causing aspiration pneumonia if the vomit is inadvertently inhaled.

 “But Dr. Nesset – the internet says that marijuana can help my dog’s arthritis!”